USFWS/AMAPPS/README.md

 - If the raw data were emailed to you and not put on SharePoint, then upload these data to SharePoint

 **Step 2:**
-- Open *AMAPPS/code/clearning_raw_data/processSurveyData_part1.R* in R. This will load packages, functions, clean the data, and generate temporary shapefiles.
+- Open *AMAPPS/code/cleaning_raw_data/processSurveyData_part1.R* in R. This will load packages, functions, clean the data, and generate temporary shapefiles.
+Run this file by each step.
 - Correct paths for *surveyFolder* and *yearLabel* and go through this script one step at a time.
 - Steps 1+2 in *processSurveyData_part1* upload the data into R, if you have errors here it is most likely due to naming
 - Step 3 in *processSurveyData_part1* checks for common errors and corrects them.
 This is also where you need to create *AMAPPS_year_month_ObsFilesFix.R* to fix errors.
 In step 4, *errorCheckObsFiles* will list more errors for you to investigate.
 The code used to fix these errors goes into *AMAPPS_year_month_ObsFilesFix.R*.
 All of the errors reported in *errorCheckObsFiles* need to be fixed before moving onto step 5.
 This is the most time consuming part of the script, and thus why the fix is run in step 3 and more errors reported in step 4.
-You will most likely rerun this multiple days.
+You will most likely rerun this multiple times/days.
 - *WARNING*: The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys* -> hit enter -> then type *print(sys.version)*.
 You might also need to check your Rstudio version (Tools-Options).
 Issues like this might also occur with the 'RODBC' package, odbcDriverConnect function.

     *Within processSurveyData_part1.R*: